Parking Permit Types & Supporting Documents

 • Vehicle registration certificate.

-• Contact details for the company owner, friend or relative
+• Contact details for the company owner/Directors.

-• Current Centrelink Pension Card (Blue Card)
+• Current Centrelink Pension Card (Blue Card).

-• Department of Veteran Affairs (DVA) Gold Card
+• Department of Veteran Affairs (DVA) Gold Card.

 • Current vehicle registration that notes your pensioner status.